NTAP/rfc8312bis/draft-ietf-tcpm-rfc8312bis.md

 {: #eqssthresh artwork-align="center" }

-A side effect of setting {{{β}{}}}*<sub>cubic</sub>* to a value bigger than 0.5 is that packet loss can happen for more than 1 round-trips in certain cases, but it can work efficiently in other cases, for example, when HyStart++ is used along with CUBIC or when sending rate is limited by the application.
+A side effect of setting {{{β}{}}}*<sub>cubic</sub>* to a value bigger than 0.5 is that packet loss can happen for more than one round-trip in certain cases, but it can work efficiently in other cases, for example, when HyStart++ is used along with CUBIC or when the sending rate is limited by the application.
 We believe that while a more adaptive setting of {{{β}{}}}*<sub>cubic</sub>* could help to limit packet loss to a single round, it will make the analysis of CUBIC much harder.